 This tallies with another part of the research, asking users how they feel about privacy and security on social media.
 Ponemon found 68 percent had concerns about security on social media, whereas just 46 percent had concerns about privacy.
 The stats were even more pronounced in relation to Internet of Things, with 75 percent claiming they had security concerns versus 44 percent for privacy.

 Clearly, users have acute concerns over the security of their data.
-This may be driven by the rising volume of data breaches and the increasingly regular news coverage they receive.
+This may be driven by the rising volume of data leaks and the increasingly regular news coverage they receive.
 Yet it seems that while most consumers do think privacy is important, they wouldn’t change their behavior – such as stopping use of social media – because of their concerns.

 As the report rightly says, “while individuals can have security without privacy, they can’t have privacy without security.”